camer1111/ss.com-vacancy-search-python/README.md

 ![](https://img.shields.io/badge/Topic-Github-lighred)
 ![](https://img.shields.io/website?url=https://github.com/mscbuild)

+In this guide, you'll learn how to build a job scraper in Python.
+We'll focus on scraping job postings from Indeed, but the same approach can be applied to other job sites.
 A full-fledged GUI application in Python (Tkinter) with ALL the requested improvements:

+> Before jumping into coding, you should familiarize yourself with the job posting site you plan to scrape.
+The goal is to determine the best web scraping tools for effectively extracting data from it.

 ✅ Keyword search